 investment in our IT systems since 2015

 HSBC is constantly striving to improve the way we detect and prevent financial crime and explore technologies that help us build on existing capabilities.
-Fighting financial crime is a key area that can benefit from innovation and we’re always looking to invest in financial technology (fintech) firms that can help us achieve this.
+Fighting financial crime is a key area that can benefit from innovation and we’re working with and investing in a number of financial technology (fintech) firms that can help us achieve this.

 HSBC has made significant progress in upgrading our ability to fight financial crime.